Atry/scalajs-all-in-one-template/README.md

        The main page for development mode, which reference ordinary CSS and JS resources.
      * style.scss

-       The style sheet used for main page in SCSS syntax, which will be compiled to `style.css` by sbt-web pipeline.
+       The style sheet used by main page in SCSS syntax, which will be compiled to `style.css` by sbt-web pipeline.
    * target/web/public/main/

      The root directory of static assets output.